pantor/frankx/README.md

 # A more complex motion by defining multiple waypoints
 m5 = WaypointMotion([
   Waypoint(Affine(0.2, -0.4, 0.2, 0.3, 0.2, 0.1)),
-  Waypoint(Affine(0.0, 0.1, 0.0, Waypoint.ReferenceType.Relative)),  # This makes the waypoint relative to the prior one
+  # The following waypoint is relative to the prior one
+  Waypoint(Affine(0.0, 0.1, 0.0, Waypoint.ReferenceType.Relative))
 ])

 # Hold the position for [s]